ivangfr/spring-cloud-stream-kafka-multi-topics/spring-kafka/README.md

 - **consumer-kafka**

-  - Open a new terminal and navigate to `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder:
+  - Open a new terminal and navigate to `spring-cloud-stream-kafka-multi-topics` root folder:

   - Run application:
     ```